-All applications will be reviewed by a committee of representatives from the Feast Centre team.
+All applications will be reviewed by a review committee from the Feast Centre team.
 Recipients will be selected based on the quality of their application, including their research plan, community engagement strategy, use of Indigenous and decolonizing methods, grades, and reference letters.
 Successful applicants will be notified via email regarding their award status.